MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 Our smart code snippet validation helps you prevent common code errors to ensure you never break your website when adding code snippets or header and footer scripts.

 You can manage all your header and footer scripts as well as other custom code snippets from a single screen.
 We even make it easy for you to organize code snippets using Tags and add reminder notes with each code snippet.

+<strong>New WPCode Cloud Library</strong> even allows you to store all your custom code snippets in a cloud library, so you can easily re-use code snippets across multiple website projects and save time.
+You can keep your code snippets completely private or <a href="https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">share it with the community</a> to give back while boosting your social profile.

 > This plugin allows me to not only add things to my site whenever needed, but it takes me only seconds to accomplish it.
 > David Weber - WordPress user